Blockchain Server Costs: What You Need To Know

 If you don't want to go broke running your own nodes, get your API key instantly from the Tatum Dashboard.

-Get API KeyYes, you can run your own nodes.
+Don't get REKT, just get your free API KEYYes, you can run your own nodes.
 Ethereum?
-Around $250k/year for a real setup.
-Solana? $200k–$300k/year for a cluster.
+Around $250k+32 Staked ETH/year for a real setup.
+Solana?
+Over $500k/year for a cluster.
 And that’s before you count the people hours.

 For most dev teams, it makes zero sense.
 Managed infra is faster, cheaper, and more reliable.
 That’s exactly what Tatum gives you: global RPC, indexed data, and notifications, all priced on usage.